-At this time, 160 characters is the industry-supported standard maximum for text messages across all carriers/mobile service providers and phones in the U.S. In Canada, 140 characters is currently the maximum.
+At this time, 160 characters is the industry-supported standard maximum for text messages across all carriers/mobile service providers and phones in the U.S. and Canada.

 Some smartphones such as the iPhone and the iMessage app have supported longer messages for years, but there is still a small percentage of wireless subscribers who rely on older phones without those capabilities … and the governing body that regulates these standards hasn’t changed them in several years as a result.